david19990531/EECS4415_Project_2/README.md

 This project involves performing distributed analytics on a large-scale dataset using Python on a Hadoop cluster.
 The dataset is a subset of Yelp's businesses, reviews, and user data.
 It was originally put together for the Yelp Dataset Challenge, which is a chance for students to conduct research or analysis on Yelp's data and share their discoveries.
 The dataset consists of five JSON files, which contain information about businesses across 8 metropolitan areas in the USA and Canada.
 The dataset can be found and downloaded [here](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/3) (registration to Kaggle is required).

 There are four questions in this project.
 You will write four sets of Python scripts that implement four MapReduce algorithms.
-The first set of scripts constructs an inverted index of the business categories; the second set computes frequency distributions about users; the third set finds top-K records; the fourth set analyzes the relationships between checkins and businesses.
+The first set of scripts constructs an inverted index of the business categories; the second set computes frequency distributions about users; the third set finds top-K records; the fourth set analyzes the relationships between check-ins and businesses.

 ## Implementation
 * Clone this repository and implement your solution in each corresponding file.